MvvmCross/MvvmCross/docs/_documentation/fundamentals/customize-app.md

     RegisterAppStart(new CustomAppStart());

+Alternatively if your custom `IMvxAppStart` class requires any IoC dependencies, like the `IMvxNavigationService`, you can register your class using:

+    RegisterCustomAppStart<CustomAppStart>();

 **Note:** For situations where the app is launched using a `protocol` - e.g. from a Push notification or from an email link - then the `object hint` parameter start can be used to transfer a hint from the UI to the start object.
 Currently, it's up to you - the app developer - to write the UI side code to do this.

 ## Custom Presenters